james-mcshinsky/LanguageLearning/README.md

    ```
    Push the images to a registry such as Amazon ECR or Docker Hub.
 For ECR, log
    in with `aws ecr get-login-password | docker login` and push the tagged
    images.
-Update image tags in `infra/terraform.tfvars` if necessary.
+Update image tags in `infra/terraform.tfvars` (copy from the example file) if necessary.

 3. **Provision infrastructure**
    ```bash